MattYu/ConcordiaAce/README.md

 8) Push your branch.
 When ready to merge, make a pull request.
 Please never merge directly into master.

-9) After modifying a static file in the "static_folder" server, don't forget to run "python manage.py collectstatic --noinput --clear" to push the changes.
-You might need to clear your browser cache or use a clean incognito mode to see the change take effect.

 # Commands